 - Making accreditation visits.
 Accreditation teams visit each MIT FSILG regularly, to help the groups examine their own strengths and weaknesses, spread best practices, and discuss community expectations.
 If you can spend just one weekend day during a semester, you can be on an accreditation team!
 Learn more about the Accreditation program.

 - AILG committees.
 The real work of the AILG happens in committees.
 Are you interested in a current issue, challenge, or opportunity for MIT FSILGs, such as mentoring or parent outreach?
 Would you be willing to share your expertise to help the community improve our facilities or finances?
+Take a look through the AILG Committees and activities to find an area of interest to you.
+Contact the Committee Chair or the AILG Board at email@example.com.
 Many committees are seeking additional members.

 How to Donate